LockdownRP-PZ/Rulebook/README.md

 ### 4.2 All players involved must consent to PVP prior to the fight.

 - If a situation is escalating to violence, use /looc to request PvP consent.
-- If you are asked for PvP consent, make your response clear by saying "I consent to PvP" or "I do not consent to PvP."
+- If you are asked for PvP consent, make your response clear using /looc by saying "I consent to PvP" or "I do not consent to PvP."
 - If PvP consent is declined, the requestor must offer a different way out of the situation, such as an ultimatum.
   - For example: "Drop your weapon and go," or "Never come back here again."
   - Refusal of PvP consent does not mean the refuser must acquiesce to all requests.
 Keep it reasonable.